tad-lispy/ecosystem-simulation/README.md

   The initial setup of the simulation.
 We will discuss the `Spawn actor action` type in a moment.
 The number of elements in this list will translate to number of actors present at the beginning of the simulation.
 Later these actors can spawn new actors or remove themselves, but we need to start the whole show somehow.
 Since the list is empty, there are no actors - hence the empty screen.

-- `updateActor : Environment actor action -> Id -> Update actor action`
+- `updateActor : Id -> actor -> Environment actor action -> Update actor action`

-  This function will be called for each actor on every frame of the animation.
-It will be passed two arguments:
+  This function will be called for each actor on every frame of the simulation.
+It will be passed three arguments:

-  1. The `Id` of this actor
+  1. The id of this actor

-  2. The `Environment actor action`
+  2. The state of this actor

+  2. The data about the environment

-      We can use this argument to get information about the environment, such as other actors and their positions relative to this one, interactions concerning this actor, how much time has passed since last update (so we can calculate rates of changes, like velocity etc.).
+      We can use this data to get information about the environment such as:

+      - other actors and their positions relative to this one,

+      - interactions concerning this actor,

+      - how much time has passed since last update

+        so we can calculate rates of changes, like velocity etc.).

       It will be discussed in details later.

-  The `updateActor` function must return an `ActorUpdate actor action` record with the following fields:
+  The `updateActor` function must return a record of type `ActorUpdate actor action` with the following fields:

-  - `self : Change actor`
+  - `change : Change actor`
   - `velocity : Vector2d MetersPerSecond Coordinates`
   - `interactions : List (Interaction action)`
   - `spawn : List (Spawn actor action)`

-  We will discuss it in a moment (I promise!).
+  We will discuss it in a moment (I promise!)

 - Paint Actor : actor -> Image